gwangmu/IRTestbed/README.md

 ## FAQ

-* What is the LLVM install directory?
-    - The directory that contains `bin`, `lib`, and `include` directories created after building and installing LLVM or, if you're using a prebuilt binary, its root directory itself.
 * Can I move `tb-clang`/`tb-clang++` to another directory?
     - No, unfortunately, but you can always make symbolic links to them or add a path to `build` to the `PATH` environment variable.

 ## What you can get